securitybunker/databunker/API.md

 ### `GET /v1/consent/{token,login,email,phone}/{address}`

 ### Explanation
 This API returns an array of all user consent records.
+No pagination is supported.

 ### Example: